 5. Embrace what your teenagers love.

 Though, at times, it can feel that technology causes more problems in our homes than anything else, it also offers a tremendous opportunity to connect with our teenagers during what can be turbulent years in any parent-child relationship.

 Take texting.
 “When I see parents who are willing to connect with their kids in this way, those relationships tend to go much more smoothly,” Duffy says.
 “Even if it’s just, ‘I love you,’ or, ‘Hey how is your day going?’ it’s a great touchstone from parent to child.”

-And, while of course, we need to keep talking offline, sometimes a simple, “I luv u 2,” from your teenager speaks volumes.
+Though while we need to keep talking offline, sometimes a simple, “I luv u 2,” from your teenager speaks volumes.